AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 **Congratulations!
 You should have initiated a transfer from one collection to another using your own user credentials!**

-Of course, we may not want to have to go through the browser-based authenticate every time we run a script, so we will now look at creating a service user and running a client app.
+Of course, we may not want to have to go through the browser-based authenticate the first time we run a script, so we will now look at creating a service user and running a client app.

 ### Registering and Running a Client App in Globus Auth (service user)
 A client app is a script that you would create for a pre-defined service user to run.
-The service user would be authenticated using a client secret, and its permissions would be determined by the policies applicable to that account.
+The service user would be authenticated using a client secret, and its permissions would be determined by the policies applicable to that account, just like any "normal" user account.
 The service user ID is not sensitive, but the user secret should be closely guarded in the same way that you would protect a normal account password.
+We used a pre-configured Client App for the Ansible example earlier - the secret used for that will only be valid for this workshop.

 ### Registering a Client App
 In order for a service user to run your script, we will first need to register a client app (service user).
 The procedure for doing this is as follows: